gastonstat/ujat-dynadocs-workshop/README.md

-This repository contains the materials for the summer 2016 edition of the workshop _Dynamic Documents in R_ held at the [Division Academica de Ciencias Basicas](http://www.ujat.mx/dacb), Universidad Juarez Autonoma de Tabasco (UJAT).
+This repository contains the materials for the summer 2016 edition of the workshop _Dynamic Documents in R_ held at the [Division Academica de Ciencias Basicas](http://www.ujat.mx/dacb), Universidad Juarez Autonoma de Tabasco (UJAT), Jun 7-10.

 Author: [Gaston Sanchez](http://gastonsanchez.com)